tytydraco/yessleep/out/I_cheated_Death_It_didnt_go_well.md

 The demon smiled and slowly raised his hands.

-"Well, well, looks like we have a bit of a stalemate on our hands"
+"Well, well, looks like we have a bit of a stalemate my friend"

 I remained focused with my plan, determined not to be swayed by his demeanour.